Doravado/samuel_portfolio/index.md

 - Analyzed and visualized the data from multiple perspectives and generated insights on time series features, delay cause, and geographic information.

-- Used Holt-Winters model and forecasted Austin Airport performance in 2023.
+-Forecasted Austin Airport performance in 2023 using Holt-Winters model.
 Optimized the models and increased the accuracy by 5% on average.
 Created and deployed the performance [dashboard](https://austin-ariport-delay-cause-dashboard.onrender.com) (click to see).

 - In Oct 2022, I presented insights on choosing the least-likely-delayed airlines at Austin Airport during the 2022 Thanksgiving holiday in class.
 After holiday, my classmates gave me some positive feedback about the accuracy of the models according to their holiday travel experience.